FawazSapa/FraterniteTelecommunication/README.md

 This project focuses on creating a user-centric website for Fraternité Telecommunication, emphasizing responsive design and captivating user interface elements.

+# Github Pages
+You can access the website [here](https://fawazsapa.github.io/FraterniteTelecommunication/)

 ## Overview

 The Fraternité Telecommunication website is developed using React JS and [Tailwind CSS](https://tailwindcss.com/) to ensure optimal viewing and seamless functionality across various devices.
 With a user-first approach, the website aims to provide an engaging and intuitive experience for visitors.